-The following are the first 18 episodes (plus our introductory episode) of the Book-A-Go-Go podcast, which we created as a reference guide to some of the most common topics we get asked about writing and self-publishing.
+The following are the first episodes of the Book-A-Go-Go podcast, which we created as a reference guide to some of the most common topics we get asked about writing and self-publishing.
 These Reference Episodes will take you through the main steps of publishing a book, whether you’re self-publishing or going the traditional route.
-We’ve recorded the episodes in the order in which a typical book’s timeline may go – from inception to being published.
+We’ve recorded the episodes in the order in which a typical book’s timeline may progress — from inception to being published.

 Because there’s so much to cover in each topic that full books have been written about almost every episode topic, each Reference Episode is very high-level.
 And with technology and the publishing industry changing so quickly, if we got too into the nitty-gritty, much of the info would be outdated within a few months.
 Our goal here is to give you a starting point for a deeper dive into each topic.
-As such, the Show Notes for each episode contain links where you can find further information.
+As such, the Show Notes for each episode contain links where you can find further information, such as resources, links, charts, etc., to help you further explore each topic.

 The list below contains the most recent version of each Reference Episode, which we will update should the information become outdated.